SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/cybereason_malop.md

 To forward events produced by Cybereason to SEKOIA.IO, you will need your Cybereason username and password.

 !!! warning
-    Please ensure the user have, at least, `Analyst L2` rights granted.
+    Please ensure the user has, at least, `Analyst L2` rights granted.

 ### Create your intake